-Nestled in the heart of the Sierra Nevada Mountains, Oakhurst, California, leaves a lasting, unforgettable impression.
-While the small mountain town is most prominently known for being one of the gateways to Yosemite National Park, there are countless other incredible things to do in Oakhurst, California, as well.
+Nestled in the heart of the Sierra Nevada Mountains, Oakhurst, California, leaves an unforgettable impression.
+While the small mountain town is most prominently known for being one of the gateways to Yosemite National Park, there are countless other incredible things to do in Oakhurst, California.

-Located next to scenic Bass Lake and within an easy (and jaw-droppingly gorgeous) drive from Mariposa Grove and numerous epic hiking trails of all difficulty levels, Mother Nature is undoubtedly the most prominent reason for a visit but it shouldn’t be even close to the only one.
+Located next to scenic Bass Lake and within an easy (and jaw-droppingly gorgeous) drive from Mariposa Grove and numerous epic hiking trails of all difficulty levels, Mother Nature is undoubtedly the most prominent reason for a visit.
+Still, it shouldn’t be even close to the only one.

 Notable influences from gold mining, Native American culture, and Old West pioneering are woven throughout all fibers of daily life in Oakhurst.
-The area’s history still feels tangible somehow, showcasing the rise and continuous development of California and, along with it, the American Dream.
+The area’s history still feels tangible somehow, showcasing the rise and continuous development of California and the American Dream.

-Regardless of what brings you to town, Oakhurst is an ideal basecamp for exploring all of Madera County and the Sierra Nevadas due to its central location and abundance of excellent accommodation and dining options.
+Regardless of what brings you to town, Oakhurst is an ideal base camp for exploring Madera County and the Sierra Nevadas due to its central location and excellent accommodation and dining options.

 With a population of just 5,000, Oakhurst, California, punches well above its weight class — especially in the food and drinks department.
 Breweries, wineries, and distilleries abound in the small town, almost reason in and of itself to stay a night or two (or more!).

-Last but not least, Oakhurst bursts with quaint, almost old-fashioned, small-town charm.
+Lastly, Oakhurst bursts with quaint, almost old-fashioned, small-town charm.
 Truly, the town’s hospitality is unparalleled.
-You’re sure to encounter the warmest people with each and every interaction, ranging from local restaurant waitstaff to gallery owners and park volunteers.
+You’re sure to encounter the warmest people with every interaction, ranging from local restaurant waitstaff to gallery owners and park volunteers.

 And with lovely, mild weather much of the year and iconic Half Dome and El Capitan towering over the entire Yosemite Valley, there’s never a shortage of fun things to do in Oakhurst, California.